-On the first line of the play, applying these methods for opening space is a lot rarer.
+On the first line of the play, applying these methods for opening space is a lot more rare.
 Perhaps there is a fear over the potential risks involved, with the goalkeeper required to make line-breaking passes under pressure.
 But as we will see throughout this article, Walter is all for taking risks.

 In the first clip shown below, Kiel’s left centre-back and left-back move further apart, stretching the opponent’s defensive system in the process.
 With a central passing lane now open, the keeper can progress the play by feeding a withdrawn attacker in space.
 The second clip shows the right centre-back moving towards the left, taking his marker with him.
 The left centre-back moves onto the next line to receive from the keeper with room to drive forward.

 Kiel’s use of decoys last term was intriguing because of the risks associated.
-Unless the man between the posts is extremely confident and efficient at making penetrative passes under pressure, possession can be lost in a dangerous area, with his side instantly becoming extremely vulnerable to conceding a goal.
+Unless the man between the posts is confident and efficient at making penetrative passes under pressure, possession can be lost in a dangerous area, with his side instantly becoming extremely vulnerable to conceding a goal.
 Some have called Walter’s methods crazy, but he prefers the term courageous.